 - 6. Meditation can help you be mindful of those around you

 In this post, I want to explore the practice of meditation and its amazingly therapeutic benefits to manage stress, and for calming the Mind, Body, and Spirit.

 I’m a recent convert to meditation.
 Since becoming a ‘digital nomad’ I have a lot fewer worries than I used to, but I can still get very stressed over what’s happening in the world if I don’t control it.

 “Meditation is Breath, Thought and Awareness” – Sadhguru

-No matter where we are in the world, we’re living in crazy times.
-More people are looking for ways to de-stress, unwind, and calm their anxieties than ever before, and that’s because we’re experiencing the causes of these debilitating issues more than ever before.
+More people are looking for ways to de-stress, unwind, and calm their anxieties than ever before.
+That’s because we’re experiencing the causes of these debilitating issues more than ever before.

 …but no more!

-In the not too distant past, I hadn’t even heard the phrase ‘Living with Purpose’, ‘Mindfulness’, ‘Intentional Living’, or ‘Self-Care’.
+In the not too distant past, I hadn’t even heard the phrases ‘Living with Purpose’, ‘Mindfulness’, ‘Intentional Living’, or ‘Self-Care’.
 Maybe you hadn’t either.